elmiko/elmiko.github.io/_posts/2016-01-22-choice-of-tooling.markdown

 more enjoyable.

 <div class="alert alert-danger" role="alert">
-Warning!
 If you use public version control systems, always ensure that you have not left sensitive information in your configurations.
 </div>